Georgie Twigg: Hockey career

 She was named England Hockey's Young Performance Player of the Year in 2010, 2011, 2012 & 2013.
 She made her international debut at the 2010 Champions Trophy and was the youngest player in Great Britain's 2012 Olympic squad.
 She has played for Surbiton, Clifton Robinsons, University of Bristol, Cannock and Lincoln.
 She announced her official retirement from international hockey in July 2018.

 Personal life

 Twigg is from Lincoln, and attended Repton School.

 Since 2012 Twigg has been in a relationship with Iain Lewers, the England/Great Britain men's international.
-In 2019 they became engaged.
+In 2019 they became engaged and got married in 2021.

 She arrived at Bristol University at the age of 17 in September 2008 to read law.
 While an undergraduate she played hockey for university and Clifton.
 Because of her link to Bristol, she was one of the Olympic torchbearers when the torch was carried through Bristol.
 Following the 2012 Summer Olympics, her home village post box was painted bronze; it was repainted the official red colour by the Royal Mail.